osprey-dcs/osprey-evt-8-8/documentation/ioc-setup.md

-# Quartz EPICS IOC Setup
+# EVT-8-8 EPICS IOC Setup

-This document describes setting up and running an EPICS IOC to communicate with a Quartz ADC chassis
+This document describes setting up and running an EPICS IOC to communicate with a EVT-8-8 ADC chassis

 ## Prerequisites